-Today, it’s more important than ever before for restaurants and other eateries to become more environmentally-friendly.
-As customer expectations change and it becomes clearer that we all have a social responsibility to adopt sustainability practices, it is no longer acceptable to ignore the obvious.
-Individuals and businesses must do all they can to go green, and for eating establishments, a huge part of this is finding ways to reduce and manage food waste.
+Today, it’s more important than ever for eateries to become environmentally friendly.
+As customer expectations change, it’s clear that we all have a social responsibility.
+This is to adopt sustainability practices.
+It is no longer acceptable to ignore the obvious.
+Individuals and businesses must do all they can to go green.
+For eating establishments, a huge part of this is finding ways to reduce and manage food waste.

 There’s no denying that food waste is a pervasive issue for restaurants of all shapes and sizes.
-From leftovers on diners’ plates to out-of-date ingredients that must be disposed of for health and safety purposes, there are many areas for restaurant owners to focus on when managing their food waste.
+From leftovers to out-of-date ingredients, there are many focus areas for food waste.

-At Brewsters, we’ve helped many restaurants across London and Essex reduce and recycle their leftover food and ingredients, so it’s safe to say that we know a thing or two about food waste management.
+At Brewsters Waste Management, we’ve helped many restaurants across London and Essex.
+With us, they reduce and recycle their leftover food and ingredients.
+So, it’s safe to say that we know a thing or two about food waste management.
 Here, we share our top tips on how to reduce and manage food waste in restaurants.

 Conduct an audit of your restaurant’s food waste

 Before you start, it’s important to identify the key areas for improvement.
 You can do this by talking to your staff; after all, they are actively involved in your restaurant’s food management system.
 For example, your waiting staff will see exactly how much food your diners leave on their plates on a day-to-day basis.
-Your chefs will know how many ingredients are thrown away weekly as a result of missed end-of-life dates, and the employees in charge of ordering from stockists will have a good understanding of where your restaurant could cut down.
+Your chefs will know how many ingredients they throw away weekly due to end-of-life dates.
+Meanwhile, the employees in charge of stock will understand where you could cut down.

 Speaking to your employees and identifying how the majority of your food waste is generated is an important place to start.
 From here, you will be able to put a concrete plan in place for reducing and managing your restaurant’s food waste responsibly and sustainably.